The best telemedicine software enables remote clinical care, allowing doctor and patient interactions online.

 All in all, rather than for developing a doctor-patient relationship, Teladoc is built to serve people who simply want easy access to routine medical advice or care, such as an urgent care center.

 Pricing varies according to the service provided and the insurance carrier, so patients need to contact Teladoc directly to find out more.

 There are actually a number of telemedicine options out there, either available as part of a suite of services from a medical services provider, or as a standalone solution.
 Here we'll look at some additional options worth considering:

 AdvancedTelemedicine is a service from medical software giant AdvancedMD, which provides an appointments dashboard, one-click EHR scheduling, and of course a conferencing interface.
 While the company offers a comprehensive suite of medical software services, it's telemedicine option can be run either as a standalone or integrated with other AdvancedMD services.

 Acetiam Connect is a turnkey telemedicine solution that features video conferencing, diagnostic viewer, as well as health data exchange, on top of the usualy expected features of scheduling, statistics, and invoicing.
 However, no upfront pricing is provided so you will need to contact Acetiam for a quote.

 PhysicianVisit from ServicesDot.com provides a mobile app for Android or iOS devices for telemedicine sessions, and allows the medical professional to conference as well as share documents and make notes.
-While the app is free for patients to download and use, for service providers it costs $59 per month, though there is no contract term to become locked into.
+While the app is free for patients to download and use, for service providers there is a monthly charge, though there is no contract term to become locked into.

-Thera Platform offers a HIPAA compliant video conferencing and practice management software package.
-The basic package from $29 per month allows for unlimited sessions and clients for video conferencing, but for $39 per month a whole range of additional features become available, including interactive whiteboard, video screening, screen sharing, as well as documentation and note-taking features.
+Finally, Thera Platform offers a HIPAA compliant video conferencing and practice management software package.
+The basic package allows for unlimited sessions and clients for video conferencing, but the Pro plan offers a whole range of additional features, including interactive whiteboard, video screening, screen sharing, as well as documentation and note-taking features.